danielkellydev/chinesemedformula_API/readme.md

     "doctor_id": 1
 }
 ```
 9. Populate the formulas table using the /formulas endpoint.
-Refer to the formulas endpoint information below for the correct format.
+You can use the following examples, or create your own.

 ```json
     {